Faxulous/tennisgnn_predictions/README.md

 Our betting model will be detailed fully in our published work, so we state simply here:

 - **Unit**: Bet on the player the model determines as the favourite (probablity>0.5), irrespective of bookmaker odds.
-Bets are all equally sized at 0.1 units
+Bets are all equally sized at 0.1 units.
 - **Kelly**: Bet on the player the model determines as the favourite (probability>0.5), only if the estimated probalility exceed that of the 1/o, where o is the decimal bookmaker odds for the favourite.
 The stake size is determined by the Kelly criterion.